AndrewH1188/go-tennis-ms1/README.md

 The main font that I will be using is Montserrat and will add the fall back of Sans Serif in case the browser can not load the default font, or this isn't imported.
 I have used Meedori Sans for the Go Tennis logo and Montserrat for the slogan 'The same game just easier' that I produced in [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html).
-I have kept with the Montserrat font throughtout the site to keep with consistency and to tie everything in together, as well as keep a clean look and feel.
+I have kept with the Montserrat font throughout the site to keep with consistency and to tie everything in together, as well as keep a clean look and feel.

 I chose the colours based on the brief I was given by Adam my Tennis Coach as he likes blue and the orange compliments this nicely.

-I produced all of the mock up designs in [Adobe Indesign](https://www.adobe.com/uk/products/indesign.html) my initial layout and design can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout1.pdf).
+I produced all the mock up designs in [Adobe Indesign](https://www.adobe.com/uk/products/indesign.html) my initial layout and design can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout1.pdf).
-After my first mentoring session with Antonija Simic and having recieved very constructive and helpful feedback I worked to make this a lot more like a web page rather than a leaflet or flyer like the initial design.
+After my first mentoring session with Antonija Simic and having received very constructive and helpful feedback I worked to make this a lot more like a web page rather than a leaflet or flyer like the initial design.
 My revised design can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout2.pdf).
 After my second mentoring session with Antonija my vastly improved design required a final few tweeks to get it just right and can be viewed [here](/workspace/go-tennis-ms1/assets/images/designs/go-tennis-layout3-final.pdf).
 All of my designs show the menu collapsed as well as expanded and the buttons hovered over colours.

-## Imagry
+## Imagery
 The Go Tennis System Logo and Slogan that is incorporated in the logo I will design using [Adobe InDesign](https://www.adobe.com/uk/products/indesign.html) and then will export out as an SVG to make this able to load.
 When I had my first Mentoring Session with Antonija I asked how best to export the logo so this loads all the time and an SVG file was the best option Antonija said will load and not be broken across different browsers.

 With some of the imagery I will download this from [Adobe Stock](https://stock.adobe.com/uk).
 The images will be Tennis related as this is what the site is about and what the service offers.
-The images will grab the viewers attention as well as support the site content.
+The images will grab the viewer's attention as well as support the site content.
 The Hero image for the front page will work nicely and will offset / complement the layout.

 The images will also be simple and not overpower any text or messages that are on the site but will seek to support them.